NPHCrafterDEV/Discordjsv12-Bot-Template/readme.md

-This Template is created by NPH_Crafter#9004.
-Contact me on Discord if you have a Problem !
 This Template has a simple command handler.
 To set up your bot go to config.json and fill in your Bot Token, your Discord name and the Prefix!